jchen111/CS579-Project/README.md

 ***./data_collection_in_type/***

 This folder including the initial data we collected.
+There is a predict_TCO_textblob.ipynb in this folder, which is the method we used in the beginning, textblob is another machine learning method.

 ***./edmunds_api_test.ipynb***